 - Information management.
 Generating new data by itself is insufficient if it cannot be effectively disseminated, queried, summarized, visualized, and analyzed.
 Data generation, therefore, has to go hand-in-hand with providing intuitive software and analysis tools to deal with the rapidly expanding datasets describing maize and wheat genetic resources.

 - Pre-breeding.
-A ‘reformatting’ of the diversity in genebanks into a more breeder-ready format lowers the barriers to mobilizing novel genetic variation into breeding programs.
-SeeD actively works to generate introgression populations to introduce exotic alleles into elite genetic backgrounds for priority traits.
-The resulting ‘bridging germplasm’ can be used to validate exotic-allele effects in different elite genetic backgrounds and provides much needed source germplasm for breeding programs.
-Through these activities, we lower the costs and risks associated with incorporating exotic alleles into breeding programs.
+A ‘reformatting’ of the diversity in genebanks into a more breeder-ready format could lower the barriers to mobilize novel genetic variation into breeding programs, which in good part are due to the dependency of gene effects on genetic backgrounds.
+We will generate introgression populations, to systematically introduce exotic alleles into elite genetic backgrounds.
+The resulting ‘bridging germplasm’can be used to validate exotic-allele effects in elite genetic backgrounds.
+In this way, we aim to reduce the costs and risks associated with incorporating exotic alleles into breeding programs.